Explanation of the terms, words and phrases we all use

 CerCore™ - or known as CellCore™ - a patented Perfusion-Single-Use-Bioreactor (P-SUB) scaffold concept available from company PerfuseCell able to efficiently express a product from suspension cell, adherent cells or continuously proliferate stem cells at high cell density.
 For proliferation of stem cells the CerCore scaffold SUB combined with the CerPhragm SUP concept avoid the needed use of Trypsin for stem cell harvest.

-Cell retention – such as in a perfusion bioreactor integrating a hollow fibre Cross-Flow-Filter (CFF) with a pore size significant smaller than the cells being processed.
-Flushing the broth the CFF allow media, harvest removal and cell retention.
+Cell retention – such as in a perfusion bioreactor integrating the Hollow-Fiber-Filter (HFF) with a pore size significant smaller than the cells being processed.
+Flushing the broth the HFF allow media, harvest removal and cell retention.

-CellRetention™ - from 2018 available as an all single-use product from PerfuseCell in 500 ml and 3.200 ml size branded as CellRetention™ product.
-Includes: the SUB, the SUS, the single-use CFF, the SUP based on the ATF concept.
+CellRetention™ - a Perfusion-Single-Use-Bioreactor (Perfusion-SUB) designed for high density cell retention.
+A single-use product from PerfuseCell in 500 ml and 3.200 ml size branded as the CellRetention™ product.
+Includes: the SUB, the SUS, the single-use HFF, the Thalia Alternating-Single-Use-Exchanger (A-SUE) based on the ATF concept.

 CellVessel™ – a customizable Single-Use-Bioreactor designed for batch or fed-batch cultivation of various cell lines in suspension manufactured by www.cercell.com